yanchaoluo/STAT545-hw01-LUO-YANCHAO/README.md

 ```
 #### Another one is Running

-If the weather is good, I will go outside running during the weekend.
+If the weather is good, I will go outside running during the weekends.

 Here are some reasons why
 [Running Improves Your Health](http://www.medicaldaily.com/run-your-life-6-health-benefits-running-just-5-minutes-every-day-322050)